 - As with most perennial plants like chamomile, it will die off when frost hits it.
 This means you can plant this herb in the late spring and early autumn.

 Thrives in Droughts:

 - Garlic is among the few plants that can thrive in extreme temperatures.
 It requires very little water, doesn’t require any need for care, and requires no fertilizer.

-- Because Garlic is a perennial herb, it can withstand the harshest temperatures when compared to other plants!
-It begins to grow in the spring and will continue to thrive through to late autumn.
+- Because Garlic is a perennial herb, it can withstand the harshest temperatures than other plants!
+It grows in the spring and will continue to thrive through late autumn.

 These Could Hurt Your Garlic

-- The rabbits, Deer, as well as birds can eat and damage your garlic.
+- The rabbits, Deer, and birds can eat and damage your garlic.
 Most people believe that animals and insects will not consume pests, but this is not the case.
 Garlic is safe by using nets and pesticides.

-The most important tip I can offer to follow when it comes to cultivating Garlic In Florida is to put the herb in a place that you’d like it to flourish every single year without the need to relocate it.
-Most gardeners plant their herbs too close to each other and in the same area; they later decide they would like to plant different plants.
+The most important tip I can offer to follow when it comes to cultivating Garlic In Florida is to put the herb in a place where you’d like it to flourish every single year without the need to relocate it.
+Most gardeners plant their herbs too close to each other and in the same area; they later decide they would like to grow different plants.

 Popular Varieties: Solo, Snow Mountain, Aglio